A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-Besides focusing on the fusiform, we also toggle between the whole brain colored by MO (Fig.~\ref{fig:fusformSteps} \glf{F}).
-While we notice higher values tend to be in the same areas for both groups, we notice some anomalies as shown in Fig.~\ref{fig:fusformSteps} \glf{E}, \glf{F}, where we discover large patches of high values (red) in a selected PD subject with high mean MO.
-These non-uniform higher intensity regions may be a factor in the predictive model, and we notice they tend to be found more in certain areas than others, which could inspire a further effort to localize and understand the cause.
+Besides focusing on FG, we also visualize the whole brain colored by MO (\autoref{fig:fusformSteps}\glf{F}).
+We notice that the PD subject shown in \autoref{fig:fusformSteps}\glf{F} (who has a high MMO) has an area filled with high values (dark red), as annotated by the green color.
+Such areas where high MO values are dominant could highly influence the prediction performed by the ML model and could be also the source of higher MMO values in the PD group.
 In the physiological sense, the different distributions of MO intensity indicate different patterns of water diffuse in different parts of the brain; however, imaging issues could also affect these tensor measures.

-The insights we found, based on exploring in the physical space, is that it's not simply the case that the PD group has higher MO values, but rather that they may also have a different overall balance of fiber density in specific areas; those structural differences impact the average values since different areas tend to have higher or lower values in any case.
-This highlights that the impact of the tensor measure distributions in physical space is an important factor to consider (in relation to the average use for ML), and this factor is linked to structural differences between subjects as well.
-Since each brain is unique, both in relative local fiber density and in MO distribution, analysis of the feature can benefit greatly from inspecting in the physical space where these details can be observed, stressing the value of linked 3D visualization.
+We further investigate to know whether or not those areas are the source of the higher MMO value.
+Through exploring multiple subjects in the 3D fiber rendering module, we identify that the higher MMO is not caused by having slightly higher MO values across all areas but by having some specific areas with extremely higher MO values (as with the area annotated in \autoref{fig:fusformSteps}\glf{F}).
+This finding highlights that examining the tensor measure value differences by areas is important to interpret the ML results and also to know the structural differences between subjects.
+Such an analysis is greatly aided by using the 3D fiber rendering module, as we have demonstrated above.

-In Fig.~\ref{fig:fusformSteps} \glf{G}, trends with age alone (\textbf{\textit{G1}}), and additionally with gender (\textbf{\textit{G2}}) are explored.
-Overall, the PD subjects have higher MO.
-However, as shown in \textbf{\textit{G2}}, the trend for the male and female subjects shows different patterns; on average, for the male subjects, MO decreased in age, while for females MO increased with age.
-However, the limited amount of data (especially in elderly female PD subjects) makes this insight highly uncertain; further investigation would be necessary.
+Now, we analyze the relationships among MMO, age, and gender with the trend view, as shown in \autoref{fig:fusformSteps}\glf{G}.
+From \autoref{fig:fusformSteps}\glf{G}-1, we can see the PD group has a higher MO than the HC group.
+However, as shown in \autoref{fig:fusformSteps}\glf{G}-2, the trends of the male and female subjects show different patterns: the male group has the decrease of MO by age for both PD and HC while the female group has the opposite increase trend.
+However, the limited amount of data (especially, the elderly female PD subjects, as discussed in the first case study) makes this insight highly uncertain; thus, a further investigation would be needed to confirm this finding.